vynfred/bullsbears/.augment/rules/imported/project_rules.md

 ## MANDATORY AI AGENT WORKFLOW RULES

-### Rule 1: AGENT_TASKS.MD Update After Each Task ⚠️ REQUIRED
-At the end of every AI agent task:
-- Mark completed tasks as ✅ COMPLETED with timestamps
-- Update progress percentages and current phase status
-- Add new tasks discovered during development
-- Document blockers, dependencies, or technical discoveries
-- Update success metrics and milestone completion

-### Rule 2: Confirmation Questions Before New Tasks ⚠️ REQUIRED
+### Rule    : Confirmation Questions Before New Tasks ⚠️ REQUIRED
 Before starting new work, AI agent MUST ask clarifying questions:
 - Priority confirmation based on updated roadmap
 - Approach options for upcoming features
-- Timeline adjustments based on discoveries
 - Technical constraint clarifications
 - Requirement refinements or changes

-### Rule 3: NO WORK WITHOUT CONFIRMATION – REQUIRED
+### Rule 2: NO WORK WITHOUT CONFIRMATION – REQUIRED
 Before writing a single line of new code, you MUST ask:

 "Is this the highest priority right now?"